undergrad-partner-school

 Student Organizations

-The number of student organizations and groups with open membership at this school is 64.
-This number includes sororities and fraternities.
+There are 64 student organizations and groups with open membership at this school.
+That includes sororities and fraternities.
 At this school, 11% of male students are members of social organizations, while that percentage is 30 for female students.
-The most popular student organization is Dairy Society, followed by Volleyball Club and American Association of Zookeepers.
-Other popular organizations among the students at Delaware Valley University are Animal Lifeline and Pre-Vet Club.
+The student organization that gathers the largest number of students is Dairy Society, followed by Volleyball Club and American Association of Zookeepers.
+Other popular organizations at Delaware Valley University are Animal Lifeline and Pre-Vet Club.

 Student Services

-There are 24-hour emergency phone and alarm devices.
-The dormitory entrances at the school are electronically controlled.
-There is a 24-hour security patrol.
-The late-night transport/escort service is available.
+There are emergency phone and alarm devices available around the clock.
+There are electronically operated dormitory entrances.
+There is a round-the-clock security patrol.
+The transport/escort service operates during late hours.

-All in all, campus life at Delaware Valley University is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Delaware Valley University is rich and vibrant and provides everything most students need.

 Career Services